SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 How to Install Server without SteamCMD
 --------------------------------------

 The Unturned Dedicated Server tool is bundled alongside the Unturned application, but it is considered its own application.
 The tool is installed and updated independently from the game itself.
+There are a few issues unique to those installing the Unturned Dedicated Server tool without SteamCMD.

+1. The Unturned game and the Unturned Dedicated Server tool cannot both be running at the same time.

+2. It is not possible to host multiple servers at once.

-When using the default application filters for the Steam Library, tools are not be visible.
+3. When using the default application filters for the Steam Library, tools are not be visible.

 To install the tool from your Steam Library either search for "Unturned Dedicated Server" via the search filter, or enable the "Tools" application type filter so that tools are visible.
 Select the "Unturned Dedicated Server" application in your Steam Library, and click the "Install" button.
-The server files are saved to the `...Steam\steamapps\common\U3DS directory`.
+The server files are saved to the `...Steam\steamapps\common\U3DS` directory.

-Navigate to the U3DS directory.
+Navigate to the `...Steam\steamapps\common\U3DS` directory.
 The rest of the documentation assumes that the Unturned Dedicated Server tool was downloaded with SteamCMD, rather than through your Steam Library, so some of the documentation may differ slightly.

 Continue to: [How to Launch Server on Windows](#How-to-Launch-Server-on-Windows) or [How to Launch Server on Linux](#How-to-Launch-Server-on-Linux)